rust-lang-ru/book/rustbook-en/nostarch/chapter21.md

 similar interface as `thread::spawn` in that it takes a closure the pool should run for each stream.
 We need to implement `pool.execute` so it takes the closure and gives it to a thread in the pool to run.
-This code won’t yet compile, but we’ll try so the compiler can guide us in how to fix it.
+This code won’t yet compile, but we’ll try so that the compiler can guide us in how to fix it.

 <!-- Old headings.
 Do not remove or links may break. -->

 <a id="building-the-threadpool-struct-using-compiler-driven-development"></a>

-#### Building ThreadPool Using Compiler Driven Development
+#### Building ThreadPool Using Compiler-Driven Development

 Make the changes in Listing 21-12 to *src/main.rs*, and then let’s use the compiler errors from `cargo check` to drive our development.
 Here is the first